hello. we’re glad you’re

 Fill in form below, or simply call us on 1800 888 966

-AGL sought to acquire, as part of a consortium, a shareholding in the Loy Yang A Power Station.
-AGL sought an informal clearance from the ACCC, however the proposed acquisition was denied.
+In one of the largest competition matters Michael worked on, AGL sought to acquire, as part of a consortium, a shareholding in the Loy Yang A Power Station.
+Informal clearance from the ACCC was sought by AGL, however the proposed acquisition was denied.
 Following this opposition, AGL instituted Federal Court proceedings, seeking a declaration that the proposed acquisition would not lessen competition.
 Michael acted for the ACCC, with a multi-faceted role in what was a very complex matter.
-Michael worked with the ACCC, preparing lay and expert economic evidence supporting the ACCC’s decision to refuse the acquisition.
+Working collaboratively with the ACCC, Michael prepared lay and expert economic evidence supporting the ACCC’s decision to refuse the acquisition.
 Given the Federal Court had agreed to fast track the matter, there was significant pressure in the matter; a legal team of more than 20 were involved in the case.
 Although AGL was successful at trial, the ACCC was able to obtain clear guidance regarding certain provisions of the Trade Practices Act.

 A liquidator of a large corporate group made a determination relating to the transfer of hundreds of millions of dollars between a holding company and its subsidiary, a decision the ATO challenged in the Federal Court.
 Michael, together with senior and junior counsel, prepared evidence supporting the legal principles around the transferring of tax losses within the corporate group.
 This case involved extremely complex areas of law, which both client and senior counsel expected Michael to get a grasp of very quickly in order to successfully instruct the senior counsel.
 The matter ultimately went to the High Court for determination.